datacarpentry/DEPRECATED-knowyourdata-genomics/challenges.md

 Your sequencing center sends you a link to data at ftp://your.data.is.here/2015-03-24/smith001_R1.fastq.gz.
 Before doing anything with the it, describe four attributes of the file.

 How many reads are in example_R1.fastq?

+Without opening the file or viewing it with `less`, determine the file type of no_extension